Lin-Xavier/seer-unity-audios/README.en.md

 3. Double-click.
 Pick a language if you want.
 Click **Start Extraction**.
 4. When done, click **Open output folder** to see your BGM files.

-That's it.
 The first download is a few hundred MB; subsequent runs only pull what changed.

 ## Run from source